 Onions are used in virtually every type of cuisine and cooking in the world.
 They are very versatile and can be used cooked, fresh or as a garnish.
 Onions are an essential part of everyday cooking in India and are found in many local dishes and are the base for curries.
 Some curries use a lot of onion, others just a small amount but onions are always in there somewhere.

-Preparation and cutting
+Preparation and Chopping Onions

 When preparing onions for a curry, after being peeled most instructions will tell you to finely chop the onions.
 This being said, different recipes will require different cutting:

-Julienne (long thin strips)
+Julienne (long thin strips) Onions

 Cut off the ends, slice in half vertically through the core.
 One half at a time, peel and lie on its flat side with the arch of the onion facing up.
 Staring at one end and working your way over the arch to the other end, cut into semi-circle slices.

 As above and then take a few of the semi-circles and place in stack.
 With the rounded edges facing your free hand and the wider, flat edge facing your knife hand, cut again, moving from the wider side to the rounded side.
 The onion will naturally fall into tiny cubes as the layers of the onion come apart.
 The outer layers will need a little more help and one final chop to finish them off.